 - Stanley fighting Dorian without the power of the Mask.Dorian: I'm gonna take you apart!Stanley: Well, I hope you can enjoy the victory with ONE FRIGGIN' EYE! (pokes Dorian in the eye)

 - The workprint version of that bit is arguably even better, since we get a massive Precision F-Strike courtesy of Stanley.

 - Stanley punching him so much.
-Later, he gives Dorian a Megaton Punch for grabbing his hair.
+Later, he gives Dorian a punch that knocks him right into a slot machine on the other side of the room for grabbing his hair.